 - The RISD has established district-wide instructional objectives that relate to the mandated Texas Essential Knowledge and Skills (TEKS) for grade level subjects or courses.
 These objectives are aligned to address the academic skills needed for successful performance in the next grade or next course in a sequence of courses. - Assignments, tests, projects, classroom activities, and other instructional activities must be designed so that the student's performance indicates the level of mastery of the designated District objectives.
 The student's mastery level of these objectives is a major factor in determining the grade for a subject or course. - In accordance with RISD policy, all "excused" absences will be honored with no grade penalty. - A major part of the music curriculum is the development of performance skills.
-Therefore, "unexcused" absences from a sectional, rehearsal or performance, which are integral to developing these performance skills, will lower a student's course grade as follows: - > Sectionals and rehearsals are course requirements that require interaction from members of a group and cannot be made up.
-Therefore, an "unexcused" absence from a before or after school sectional or rehearsal will lower a student's participation grade. - Performances are mandatory as a culmination of group course requirements and cannot be made up.
-Therefore, an "unexcused" absence from a scheduled performance will reflect a grade of "0" to be averaged into the student's six week performance grade, and the student may be subject to removal from the course.

-- Other absences and tardiness, excused or unexcused, may be made up in accordance with District and school/teacher grading guidelines. - Students in grades 9-12 are able to earn Honors credit in Band, Choir and Orchestra.
-The Honors student must be committed to developing individual academic and musical skills and he disciplined with expectations to deadlines.
+Therefore, "unexcused" absences from a sectional, rehearsal or performance, which are integral to developing these performance skills, will lower a student's course grade as follows: - Sectionals and rehearsals are course requirements that require interaction from members of a group and cannot be made up.
+Therefore, an "unexcused" absence from a before or after school sectional or rehearsal will lower a student's participation average of the nine week grade by 20 points. - Performances are mandatory as a culmination of group course requirements and cannot be made up.
+Therefore, an "unexcused" absence from a scheduled performance will reflect a grade of "0" to be averaged into the student's nine week performance grade, and the student may be subject to removal from the course. - Other absences and tardiness, excused or unexcused, may be made up in accordance with District and school/teacher grading guidelines. - Students in grades 9-12 are able to earn Honors credit in Band, Choir and Orchestra.
+The Honors student must be committed to developing individual academic and musical skills and be disciplined with expectations to deadlines. - A high school band student's nine week grade will be composed of 40% minor grades and 60% major grades.
+There will be at least 14 minor and at least 3 major grades per grading period.